-- All staff who use computers daily as a significant part of their normal work have a display screen equipment (DSE) assessment carried out.
-'Significant' is taken to be continuous/near continuous spells of an hour or more at a time - Staff identified as DSE users are entitled to an eyesight test for DSE use upon request, and at regular intervals thereafter, by a qualified optician (and corrective glasses provided if required specifically for DSE use)
+- All staff who use computers daily as a significant part of their normal work have a Display Screen Equipment (DSE) Assessment carried out.
+'Significant' is taken to be continuous/near continuous spells of an hour or more at a time - Staff identified as DSE users are entitled to an eyesight test for DSE use upon request, and at regular intervals thereafter, by a qualified optician.